tracel-ai/cubecl/cubecl-book/src/overview.md

 Welcome to The CubeCL Book 👋

-This book will help you get started with your high-performance computing project using CubeCL, making sure you leverage the most any hardware.
+This book will help you get started with your high-performance computing project using CubeCL, making sure you leverage the most of any hardware.